 - Educating customers on the benefits of silk, and how to properly care for their garments to make them last longer

-- Reusing and recycling as much as possible, including textile off-cuts and packaging
+- Reusing and recycling as much as possible, including recycling all textile off-cuts and packaging

 On to the nitty-gritty details!
 We recognize that lists and statements like the above don’t mean much if they aren’t backed by real actions and quantifiable data.
 We want to share with you exactly how we’re reducing our impact, so that you can be confident that this isn’t just another case of clever marketing or greenwashing.

 All of our beautiful lingerie and lounge wear is created in a small workshop in England, where we do every part of the process in-house, from design to manufacturing to packing and shipping all of our garments.
 We are committed to never outsourcing production to large factories with questionable business practices.
 Because the entire process is done under one roof, we can absolutely guarantee that every part of the production supply chain is ethical.
 This stands in stark contrast to other brands that produce garments in dangerous sweatshops and evade environmental protection laws in their own countries by manufacturing in regions with few or no enforced laws on health, safety, or the environment.